mobajemu-msft/groove-api-documentation/Groove/privacy.md

 ---
 title: Privacy and personal information use| Groove Services
-description:  We strongly advise developers to read and understand the Groove API policies for the use of their personal information.
+description: We strongly advise developers to read and understand the Groove API policies for the use of their personal information
 keywords:  groove api, groove tou, groove api privacy statement
 author: sakley
-ms.assetid:410123f2-d334-e060-935f-9f08b671c8ac
+ms.assetid: 410123f2-d334-e060-935f-9f08b671c8ac
 ---

 #Privacy
 Personal Information.
 Notice about our collection and use of your personal information: